randix/KioskContacts/README.md

 - mailaddress=1

-  Set to 1 to collect an email address.
+  Set to 1 to collect an mail address.

 - phone=1